 - Reduce sugar and carbohydrates in the diet, especially before bed

-- Supplement with L-tryptophan, melatonin, homeopathic sleep remedies (coffea cruda), valerian root, chamomile, and essential oils for sleep (lavender)
+- Consider supplementing with your practitioners guidance: L-tryptophan, melatonin, homeopathic sleep remedies (coffea cruda), valerian root, chamomile, and/or essential oils for sleep (lavender)

 - Yeast overgrowth